Can dogs eat blue cheese?

 The full picture

 Blue cheeses are made using Penicillium roqueforti mold, which produces a compound called roquefortine C. Dogs are unusually sensitive to this compound — far more than humans — and exposure can cause vomiting, diarrhea, high temperature, muscle tremors, and in worse cases seizures that can last for up to two days.
-Vets report increased cases around Christmas when blue cheese appears on cheese boards.
-All blue cheeses carry this risk: blue cheese, Roquefort, Gorgonzola, Danish blue, Cambozola.
+Vets report increased cases around Christmas when Stilton appears on cheese boards.
+All blue cheeses carry this risk: Stilton, Roquefort, Gorgonzola, Danish blue, Cambozola.
 A small lick usually isn't an emergency, but larger amounts or smaller dogs warrant a vet call.
 Unlike most dairy issues (which are just lactose intolerance), this is a specific toxicity.

-If your dog has eaten blue cheese
+If your dog has already eaten blue cheese

 Risks to watch for